What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Dangers: If you can get there successfully (restricted area), the Shan state has Burmese and Thai Guerrillas present.
 Watch out for the Burmese new year (March-April) - not only will you be sprayed with water, but everything grinds to a halt and transport gets booked solid.
 There are numerous other restricted areas away from the tourist heartland of which permits to visit can be applied for in Rangoon at the MTT office.

 It's now possible to go by road from Tachilek (opp Mae Sai) to Kengtung.
 Permits are not needed, just the full visa.
 Getting to Taunggyi and on to Mandalay on via this means is open to which report you read - knowing Burma, I wouldn't bank on doing it - this is the Shan State and to leave the country this way would require a permit for the area.
-The road is in bad condition and the trip takes a good while and energy.
+The road is in a bad condition and the trip takes a good while and energy.

 • People vibe:

-• Locals: Incredibly friendly and welcoming, hard not to feel sorrow for their situation
+• Locals: Incredibly friendly and welcoming, hard not to feel sorrow for their situation.

 • Other travellers: Some awful package tourists, others generally nice guys.
 In recent years much more of an overflow of the banana pancake crowd.

-• Hot water: Can be a problem
+• Hot water: Can be a problem if at the cheaper end

 • Average cost: $20-30